Frequently asked questions about children's foods

-Heavy metals cannot be completely eliminated from food, as they are found in small amounts e.g. in the soil and are then absorbed into plants from there.
-Maximum amounts have been set for the heavy metal levels of foods in order to guarantee that dietary exposure does not exceed a safe level.
+Heavy metals cannot be completely eliminated from food, as they are found e.g. in the soil and are then absorbed into plants from there.
+Maximum amounts have been set for the heavy metal levels of foods in order to guarantee that the dietary exposure does not exceed a safe level.

 8. Do companies monitor mineral and heavy metal levels of their products on a regular basis as part of their in-house control?

 Yes.
 The monitoring of the composition of the products is part of the operators' in-house control.
 Companies in the food industry have the responsibility for verifying that the product they manufacture, have manufactured or import is safe and fulfils also other regulatory requirements.
 Municipal health inspectors control that companies fulfil this responsibility.